 When couples love each other but dread bedtime together, a “sleep divorce” may be the solution.

 Snoring, body heat, restless legs, different schedules and a yearning for personal space are just some of the reasons why some happy couples choose to sleep apart, whether in separate beds in the same room, or in separate rooms all together.

-A survey of 3,000 Americans posted on a mattress review site and receiving attention recently found about 31 percent of respondents would like a “sleep divorce” in their relationship.
+A survey of 3,000 Americans posted on a mattress review site found about 31 percent of respondents would like a “sleep divorce” in their relationship.
 That’s consistent with a National Sleep Foundation survey that reported almost 1 in 4 American couples sleep in separate bedrooms or beds.